Gurshant/gs-jeopardy-game-show/README.md

-# Game Show Python Project
+# Gobind Sarvar Jeopardy Game Show

 This is a Python project developed for a history Jeopardy competition successfully used by Gobind Sarvar Surrey School.
 The project implements a 4-player game show with multiple modes, buzzer functionality, sound effects, player light indicators, a GUI component for administrative control, and multi-threading support.
 It is designed to run on a Raspberry Pi and provides an interactive and engaging experience for the participants.